perimeter-inc/skeletons-design-apps/README.md

 # Skeletons

 A Flutter package for building custom skeleton widgets to mimic the page's layout while loading.
+This is a fork project with support Flutter 3.2.1 version

 ## Examples